mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/datascience.md

  Z-score against the threshold.
 If a data point's Z-score is greater than the threshold, the data point is labeled as anomaly.

+{:id="AnomalyDetection.DetectAnomaliesInChartData" class="method returns list"} <i/> DetectAnomaliesInChartData(*chartData*{:.component},*threshold*{:.number})
+: Detects anomalies in the given chart data object by comparing Y values to the threshold based on their standard deviation to the mean.

 ## Regression  {#Regression}

 A data science component to apply different regression models.